 Drilling to place bolts is prohibited.
 If you use chalk, try to use colors that blend with the rock here.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
-Don’t be surprised to see a climber smoking a cigarette as he waits his turn.
-So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20’s F or lower in winter, not great for climbing).
+So if you prefer a little quiet and reflection with your climbing, try going on a weekday or in winter.

 The park is home to copperheads.
-It’s unlikely that they hang out in holds on 5.10 cliffs, but be aware.
+It’s unlikely that they hang out in holds on cliffs, but be aware.
 The danger, though slim, is greatest near the clifftops, where there are more places for snakes to be.
+Learn to differentiate the copperhead from the North American water snake, which has similar markings but is not venomous.
+The latter species is a common sight along the rocks near the river during the summer.